sentinel-hub/eo-grow-examples/GEM/docs/infrastructure.md

 #### Creating instances on CDSE

-The majority of the procedure is already explain in the [eo-grow on Copernicus Data Space Ecosystem](setting-up-cdse.md)  notebook.
+The majority of the procedure is already explain in the [eo-grow on Copernicus Data Space Ecosystem](setting_up_cdse.md)  notebook.
 If you did not go through that notebook, please do so.
 The prerequisites for this procedure is to:

 1) Setup the network so it can be accessible from the internet.
-[Link to instructions](setting-up-cdse.md#network-setup)
+[Link to instructions](setting_up_cdse.md#network-setup)

 2) Setup the security groups.
-[Link to instructions](setting-up-cdse.md#security-groups)
+[Link to instructions](setting_up_cdse.md#security-groups)

    - **For Ray, we  we need to add another Ingress rule to make ALL the ports accessible from everywhere.
 See screenshot below. **

      ![](figs/cdse/ray-ports.png)

 3. Create a Key Pair.
-[Link to instructions](setting-up-cdse.md#key-pairs)
+[Link to instructions](setting_up_cdse.md#key-pairs)

-4. Create instances and assign public IPs to the istances..
-[Link to instructions](setting-up-cdse.md#creating-a-vm)
+4. Create instances and assign public IPs to the istances.
+[Link to instructions](setting_up_cdse.md#creating-a-vm)

    - The instructions are made for creating one instance.
 We can use eo-grow with more instances for faster processing.
 To create multiple instances at once, you need to adjust the `Count`  window in the instance creation window.
 Note that we need to assign the public IPs for each instance separately.